 Such a trivial public portrait belies the reality of Allardyce’s achievements.
 While grounded in realism, his time as manager of Bolton is one of the most intriguing stories in Premier League history.
 The style of football may not have been engrossing, but its effects were.
 The club was going places with a surprisingly cohesive mixture of international stars, journeymen and outcasts.
 Meanwhile, off the pitch, the club was undergoing change more progressive than the football itself may have let on.
 It was audacious and, in many ways, visionary.

-The Rowdies shared their ground with the Tampa Bay Buccaneers, the American football team, and it was through the Buccaneers that Allardyce glimpsed into the future of his own sport.
-With his curiosity regarding American football’s use of technology piqued, and a growing recognition of the benefits of extreme detail, Allardyce returned to England to play out the rest of his career.
+The Rowdies shared their ground with the Tampa Bay Buccaneers, the NFL team, and it was through the Buccaneers that Allardyce glimpsed into the future of his own sport.
+With his curiosity regarding American Football’s use of technology piqued, and a growing recognition of the benefits of extreme detail, Allardyce returned to England to play out the rest of his career.

 Bolton’s return to the Premier League was an uphill task, but it would be significantly aided by off-field modernisation and ideas that most top English clubs were not yet utilising.
 Allardyce had instigated sweeping changes behind the scenes, laying crucial groundwork inspired by his time in Tampa.

-Prozone was a young but growing sports analysis firm that had first made inroads into English football with Derby County, where a young Steve McClaren used it before he was brought to Manchester United by Alex Ferguson midway through the 1998-99 season.
+Prozone was a young but growing sports analysis firm that had first made inroads into English football with Derby, where a young Steve McClaren used it before he was brought to Manchester United by Alex Ferguson midway through the 1998/99 season.
 As assistant manager at Old Trafford, McClaren insisted the club use Prozone.
-In return Prozone insisted upon receiving a fee of £50,000 if Manchester United picked up a trophy that season.
+In return, Prozone insisted upon receiving a fee of £50,000 if Manchester United picked up a trophy that season.
 They won the treble.